thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/widget-actions.md

         title: 'The "Actions" window will open.
 Right now, it&#39;s empty, but later it will display all created actions.
 Click the "plus" icon in the top right corner of the screen to open a new "Add action" window.'
     3:
         image: /images/user-guide/ui/widgets/actions/guide/add-action-5-pe.png
         title: 'Click the `+` icon in the top right corner of the screen to open a new "Add action" window.
-In this window, you must configure a new action.
-You need to enter a name, specify the action source, and action type.
+Here you must configure a new action by entering a name, specifying the action source, and selecting the action type.
 Further action configuration will depend on the selected action type.
-Then, click "Add";'
+Then, click "Add" to proceed;'
     4:
         image: /images/user-guide/ui/widgets/actions/guide/add-action-6-pe.png
         title: 'Now in the "Actions" window, you can see the configured action, so you can double-check the action source, icon, and action type.
 Click "Save";'